When are the lessons?

 Where/when do I pay registration fees?

-Registration fees are payable at the pool, on the first day of lessons.
-We accept cash, cheques (made payable to SWAM Sudbury), or Interac e-Transfer (sent to sudbury@SWAM.org).
+Registration fees are due by the first day of lessons.
+We accept Interac e-Transfer (sent to firstname.lastname@example.org).
+Detailed instructions are sent to those registered for a session before the first lesson.

 Who are the instructors?

-Instructors are all volunteer Laurentian University students who have been put through a three-step screening and training process.
+Instructors are all dedicated volunteers who have been put through a three-step screening and training process.

 Is there a lifeguard on duty?